alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Mtech Student @ <a href='https://www.ee.iitb.ac.in/'>Dept of Electrical Engineering, IIT Bombay.</a>
+subtitle: Mtech @ <a href='https://www.ee.iitb.ac.in/'>Dept of Electrical Engineering, IIT Bombay.</a>

 profile:
   align: right